South Korean President Yoon Suk Yeol declares martial law – DW – 12/03/2024

 South Korean President Yoon Suk Yeol declares martial lawDecember 3, 2024

-Yoon declared the step as critical for defending the country's constitutional order.
+Yoon said his decision was critical for defending the country's constitutional order.

 Han Dong-hoon, who serves in the administration of Yoon, called the decision "wrong" and vowed to "stop it with the people."